H4HWV2011/msjarvis-public-docs/thesis/32-fractal-optimization-and-dgms.md

 This arrangement supports open-ended exploration while keeping each step bounded and interpretable.

-## 32.5 Integration with Containers and Memory
+## 32.5 Integration with Memory and Records

-Outputs from the optimizers are integrated through existing structures:
+Outputs from the optimizers are integrated into shared memory and record-keeping structures so that improvements become part of the broader system history.

-- Container paths:
+- Event paths:
-  - Proposed changes and their evaluation results are recorded as events that pass through intake and background stages, where they can be grouped, rated, and, when appropriate, promoted.
+  - Proposed changes and their evaluation results are recorded as events that can be grouped, rated, and, when appropriate, promoted.
 - Long-term memory:
   - Stable improvements, such as better prompting patterns or more effective routing rules, can be written into semantic memory and belief structures as design knowledge.
 - Introspective records: